 During the September 9, 2014 meeting, the PMOC requested a revised Property Acquisition List to include additional property needed as a result of the SWM Part II-B revisions.
-MWAA reported that a revised Property Acquisition List will be submitted as amendment to the RAMP by the end of the third Quarter 2014.
+During the October 9, 2014 meeting, MWAA reported that a revised Property Acquisition List was submitted as amendment to the RAMP on October 3, 2014.